pongasoft/re-common/README.md

 # List of projects using this mini framework

-* [CVA-7](https://github.com/pongasoft/re-cva-7): free rack extension utility which lets you analyze a CV signal in various ways
+- [CVA-7](https://github.com/pongasoft/re-cva-7): free rack extension utility which lets you analyze a CV signal in various ways

 # License

-This project is released under the terms of the [Rack Extension License agreement](RE_License.txt)
+- This project is released under the terms of the [Apache 2.0 license](LICENSE.txt)

+- This project uses the Rack extension SDK released under the [Rack Extension License agreement](RE_License.txt)